• Skip to primary navigation

 • Pour the egg mixture over the bread, veggies, and cheese.
 Press down with a spatula to make sure all of the bread cubes get soaked.
 Do this every 5 minutes for 15 minutes.

-• Bake, uncovered, for 45-50 minutes or until golden brown and set.
+• Scatter the cherry tomatoes over the top of the strata.
+Bake, uncovered, for 45-50 minutes or until golden brown and set.
 Let cool for 5 minutes before serving.

 Nutrition